dw-evans/xlpro-app/README.md

 15. `HIGH` Test reloading a configured environment on multiple machines

-16. `MED` Add .xlpro-version file to ./Book1.xlsx.xlpro directory
+16. `LOW` Add .xlpro-version file to ./Book1.xlsx.xlpro directory

 17. `MED` test behaviour for external files.
     1. Can external files be registered safely?
 I would guess this would not play nicely with the sys module hack.